vormkracht10/laravel-permanent-cache/README.md

 ## Manually updating permanent caches

-Manually updating a permanent caches is very simple.
+Manually updating a permanent cache is very simple.
 Just use the static `update` method.
 This will automatically run or queue the execution of the task:

 ```php
 LongTaskInPermanentCache::update(['parameter' => 'value']);